Living Fossils: The 300-Million-Year Story of Kanakana

 Meeting Kristie Parata: Introduction to Te Atiawa ki Kāpiti leadership and vision

-Meeting Mohi Edwin: The passionate advocate for kanakana (piharau) restoration
+Meeting Mohi Edwin: The passionate advocate for kanakana (piharau) restoration and local history expert

 Setting Up the Journey (Physical and Emotional)